LAPD investigating report of George Floyd ‘Valentine’

 “Our investigation is to determine the accuracy of the allegations while also reinforcing our zero tolerance for anything with racist views,” the chief said.

-Floyd, a Black man, was killed by Minneapolis police last May after one officer knelt on his neck for eight minutes as he repeatedly said, “I can’t breathe.”
+Floyd, a Black man, was killed by Minneapolis police last May after one officer pressed a knee on his neck as Floyd repeatedly said, “I can’t breathe.”
 The killing spurred protests across the country, including in Los Angeles.

 If the probe confirms LAPD officers were circulating the image, “people will find my wrath,” Moore said.